Genocs/genocs-library-docs/content/en/dotnet-webapi-template/general/overview.md

 make dcd #docker compose down - Shuts down the webapi & postgresql containers
 ```

-There are also examples for mysql & mssql variations of the fsh webapi.
+There are also examples for mysql & mssql variations of the Genocs webapi.
 You can find the other docker-compose files under the ./docker-compose folder.
 Read more about [Genocs Library's docker-compose instructions & files here](./docker-compose/README.md)

 ## Cloud Deployment with Terraform + AWS ECS